 Conflict of Interest

 Federal regulations concerning conflict of interest will be read at the beginning of the closed session of the Council meeting, and each member will be asked to sign a statement that he/she has not participated in the review of applications in which there is a real or perceived conflict of interest.
-En bloc concurrences with study section recommendations are exempted.
+En bloc concurrences with study section recommendations by definition exclude conflicts.
 Institute staff identify conflicts of interest that arise because of institutional affiliations.
 However, if a Council member is negotiating with another institution for a job, the member has a conflict of interest with that institution and should notify either the NIGMS director or the NIGMS associate director for extramural activities.
 It is not necessary to give a reason.
 Proposals from individuals with whom a Council member has or had a close personal relationship or significant professional collaboration or disagreement may also present a conflict.
 This may include former graduate students or postdoctoral associates.
 Council members should talk with the NIGMS associate director for extramural activities if there are any questions.

 All the summary statements and related review materials (appeal letters, staff memos, etc.) are considered confidential and should not be shared with anyone else without specific permission from the NIGMS associate director for extramural activities.
 Because the Institute needs to keep records about who has seen confidential material, a Council member who needs to have a colleague with the appropriate expertise evaluate a summary statement should first check with the NIGMS associate director for extramural activities.

 All deliberations and decisions by the Council during the closed part of the meeting are also considered confidential.
-Members of Council should not discuss these proceedings with anyone other than NIGMS staff and other Council members.
+Members of Council must not discuss these proceedings with anyone other than NIGMS staff and other Council members.
 Applicants must not contact Council members, as this is a violation of review policy and procedure; they should contact the appropriate NIGMS program staff.
 NIGMS staff will notify applicants about relevant Council decisions.